y7y17/TinyFace/README.md

                         Number of worker threads for parallel processing
 ```

+## Who use TinyFace

+- [MagicMirror](https://github.com/idootop/MagicMirror): Instant AI Face Swap, Hairstyles & Outfits — One click to a brand new you! 一键 AI 换脸、发型、穿搭，发现更美的自己 ✨

 ## Disclaimer

 This software is intended to contribute positively to the AI-generated media field, helping artists with tasks like character animation and clothing model creation.